JPNaude/Qtilities/Readme.md

 Building & Getting Started
 --------------------------

-This archive contains files which will guide you through the process of building Qtilities:
+The following files in the repository's root folder will guide you through the process of building Qtilities:

 * On Windows see "Building on Windows.txt"
 * On Linux see "Building on Linux.txt"